Waly Salomão

 Waly Dias Salomão (September 3, 1943 – May 5, 2003) was a Brazilian poet.
-He was born in Jequié, Bahia.
+He was born in Jequié, Bahia, to a father of Syrian origin, and a country mother.
 He acted on several areas of Brazilian culture as poet, songwriter and writer.
-His first book was “Me segura qu’eu vou dar um troço” in 1972.
-His last book “Pescados Vivos” was published after his death in 2004.
+His first book was Me segura qu’eu vou dar um troço in 1972.
+His last book, Pescados Vivos, was published in 2004 after his death.
 He wrote successful lyrics for Maria Bethânia, Gal Costa, Gilberto Gil and Caetano Veloso.
+Salomão died of cancer on 5 May 2003.